 Kirsten is an environment and planning Associate in the Energy, Infrastructure, Projects and Asset Finance practice group.
-She assists private and government clients including sponsors and lenders to develop and finance major projects across the energy, infrastructure and resources sectors.
+She assists clients in respect of ESG and sustainability-related issues as well as working with private and government clients to develop and finance major projects across the energy, infrastructure and resources sectors.

-Kirsten works with clients to secure key State and Commonwealth environmental, planning and regulatory approvals for solar, wind, mining, rail and large electricity infrastructure projects.
-She also assists clients in conducting environmental due diligence, securing land rights including obtaining Foreign Investment Review Board approval and provides strategic advice for complex environmental and planning approvals including for offshore projects within both State and Commonwealth waters.
+Kirsten has assisted in securing key State and Commonwealth environmental, planning and regulatory approvals for solar, wind, mining, rail, carbon capture and storage, and large electricity infrastructure projects.
+She also assists clients in conducting environmental due diligence, securing land rights and provides strategic advice on complex environmental and planning approvals including for offshore projects within both State and Commonwealth waters.

 Kirsten has also prepared cases to be heard in the Supreme Court, Victorian Civil and Administrative Tribunal, before Planning Panels Victoria and in the South Australian Environment Resources and Development Court.

 Advising the Victorian government in respect of the Suburban Rail Loop on the environmental assessment, approvals and land assembly strategy for this massive orbital rail and precinct development program of projects in Melbourne.

 Advising on the environmental, approvals and land assembly for the Star of the South offshore wind farm project in southern Australia.